ggaitos/als_drug_repositioning_snakemake_pipeline/README.md

-Steps 1–5 run in the python env, 6–7 in the R env.
-This is the drug-search trunk of the original analysis; S-MultiXcan (Miami plot only) and the DrugBank approved-only filter are not included.
+Steps 1–5 run in the python env, 6–8 in the R env.
+This reproduces the drug-search trunk of the original analysis through the approved-drug ranking.
+S-MultiXcan (used only for a Miami plot in the original) is not included.

 ## Requirements